domabo/OWIN-D/readme.md

 ## This Repository

-This is the official repository of the OWIN-D (Open Web Interface for Node.Js and .NET Devices) Specification.
+This is the official repository of the OWIN-D (Open Web Interface for Networked Devices) Specification.

 Browser the source directories on Github or review formatted online at [owind.org](http://owind.org)